Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Structural Refinement

 \section{Structural Refinement}

 We now show how to \emph{structurally refine} the labeled systems introduced in the previous section, that is, we implement a methodology introduced and applied in~\cite{CiaLyoRamTiu21,Lyo21,Lyo21thesis,LyoBer19,Lyo21a} (referred to as \emph{structural refinement}, or \emph{refinement} more simply) for simplifying labeled systems and/or permitting the extraction of nested systems.
-The methodology consists of eliminating structural rules (viz. the $\ipar$ and $\convr$ rules in our setting) through the addition of \emph{propagation rules} (cf.~\cite{CasCerGasHer97,Fit72,Sim94}) or \emph{reachability rules}~\cite{Lyo21thesis,Lyo22} to labeled calculi, begetting systems that are translatable into nested systems.
+The methodology consists of eliminating structural rules (viz. the $\ipar$ and $\convr$ rules in our setting) through the addition of \emph{propagation rules} (cf.~\cite{CasCerGasHer97,Fit72,Sim94}) or \emph{reachability rules}~\cite{Lyo21thesis,Lyo22} to labeled calculi.
+This begets systems (which we refer to as \emph{refined labeled calculi}) that are translatable into nested systems as only labeled sequents of a treelike shape are required in proofs.

+It is interesting to point out that structural refinement takes on a more complex form in the current setting than in previous approaches.
+Typically, refined labeled calculi inherit both completeness and soundness from their `parent' labeled systems; however, in the current setting only the completeness of refined labeled calculi is obtained through this method.
+Soundness must be shown directly within each refined labeled calculus as the proof relies on labeled sequents having a treelike shape.\footnote{This is reminiscent of what happens in the setting of intuitionistic modal logics; see Simpson~\cite[Section 8.1.3]{Sim94}.} We then leverage the soundness of our refined labeled calculi to prove a soundness result for their parent labeled calculi.